La Basilica de Vega del Mar

 |La Basilica de Vega del Mar was a early Christian church and necropolis.|

 The site was first used as a necropolis by the Romans under Constantine ( ruled 306 to 337 AD); evidence of this was found in the form of a pear-shaped bottle of known Roman origin, and terra sigliata ceramics, known for their use under the Roman Empire, and continued fabrication into the Visigothic rule of Liuva II.
 The Necropolis survived centuries of early history (these artifacts are now on display in the National Archaeological Museum in Madrid).

 The tombs found at the necropolis were mainly constructed in brick, some lined in marble and sealed by large stones or boulders.
 Almost 200 different tombs have been discovered on the site, making it one of the largest Roman burial sites in Spain.

-It is free to view the site, it is only open Friday, Saturday, Sunday 11:15 - 14:00 outside of these hours groups should call the Delegación Municipal de Cultura on 952 825 035 to arrange a visit and obtain keys from either Marbella or San Pedro tourist office.
+It is free to view the site, which is only open Friday, Saturday, Sunday and holidays except 24,25,31 December and 1 January from 11:15 - 14:00.
+Outside of these hours groups should call the Area de Cutlura and Patrimony, San Pedro on 952 76 87 67 or email [email protected] to arrange a visit and obtain keys from either Marbella or San Pedro tourist office.

 Urb.
 Linda Vista Playa, Calle Eucaliptos, San Pedro de Alcántara, Marbella.